-Diane Wittry is one of the foremost woman conductors in the United States today.
-Frequently engaged as a guest conductor, she has led symphonic performances in more than 10 countries and throughout the U.S. She has worked with conductors Michael Tilson Thomas, Pierre Boulez, and Daniel Lewis, among others, and has been profiled in the New York Times.
+Diane Wittry, named nationally as one of the "Top 30 Influencers" in music by Musical America Worldwide for her work leading orchestras, is one of the foremost conductors in the United States today.
+Frequently engaged as a guest conductor, she has led symphonic performances in more than 10 countries and throughout the U.S. She has worked with conductors Michael Tilson Thomas, Pierre Boulez, Jorge Mester, and Daniel Lewis, among others, and has been profiled in the New York Times.

-In addition to her work with the ASO, Diane Wittry has served as the Associate Conductor of the renowned Ojai Music Festival (CA); the Artistic Director of the International Music Program with the Sarajevo Philharmonic, Bosnia; and Music Director and Conductor of the Symphony of Southeast Texas, the Norwalk Symphony (CT), and the Ridgewood Symphony (NJ).
+In addition to her work with the ASO, Diane Wittry is the newly appointed Music Director and Conductor of the Garden State Philharmonic, NJ, and in the past has served as the Associate Conductor of the renowned Ojai Music Festival (CA); the Artistic Director of the International Music Program with the Sarajevo Philharmonic, Bosnia; and Music Director and Conductor of the Symphony of Southeast Texas, the Norwalk Symphony (CT), and the Ridgewood Symphony (NJ).

-Wittry is an award winning author, composer, and teacher.
+Wittry is an award-winning author, composer, and teacher.
 Her two books, Beyond the Baton, and Baton Basics-Communicating Music through Gestures, have become standards in the field.
-Hundreds of conductors from all over the world have studied conducting with her, and she regularly gives presentations at the Juilliard School of Music, the Curtis Institute, the Manhattan School of Music, and for the League of American Orchestras and the Conductors Guild National Conferences.
-Next January, Wittry will be the featured conducting teacher for the CODA National Conference (College Orchestra Director’s Association).
+Conductors from all over the world have studied conducting with her, and she regularly gives presentations at the Juilliard School of Music, the Curtis Institute, the Manhattan School of Music, and for the League of American Orchestras and the Conductors Guild National Conferences.